CarlHatoum/Spotify-TOP-50-songs/README.md

 # Spotify Top 50 songs of 2019 data visualization

 ## Introduction
 "Top 50 Spotify Songs - 2019" is a CSV database from Kaggle.
-It contains several variables, such as :
+It contains several variables :
 Track.Name : Name of the Track
 Artist.Name : Name of the Artist
 Genre : the genre of the track